ua16/DFColorGen/README.md

-*This project has been archived due to the release of the graphical version of the game*
+*Original project was archived due to the release of the graphical version of the game* *This fork aims to continue to add colorschemes to the project for players who still use ASCII*

 ---